cipto-hd/cipto-hd.github.io/content/posts/howto-change-the-hostname-of-existing-container.md

 nano config.v2.json
 ```

-, and press ENTER
+, and press ENTER.

 Next, search for the default hostname (first-12-characters-of-container-full-id), by pressing
 `Ctrl + W`, then type `"5fcce8e72c1f"`, and press ENTER.

 That's it, we already found the old hostname.
 Then we just need to change the default container hostname to the new hostname.
 In this example, I change it into `alpine`.

-Then, search again for the default hostname, by pressing `Ctrl + W`, and pres ENTER (we don't need to type the search term, because we search the same term).
+Then, search again for the default hostname, by pressing `Ctrl + W`, and pres ENTER (we don't need to type the search term again, because we search the same term).
 If an instance of the old hostname is found, just rename it to the new hostname.

 Repeat the above step until an instance of the old hostname is not found.
 ![the-old-hostname-has-been-replaced-with-the-new-one](/images/the-old-hostname-has-been-replaced-with-the-new-one.png)